GlobalFishingWatch/map-client/README.md

 #### SHARE_BASE_URL

 URL pattern used on the share feature.
-It must be of type http://your-site.com/?workspace={workspace_id}, where {workspace_id} will be replaced by the actual workspace ID
+It must be of type http://your-site.com/?workspace={workspace_id}, where {workspace_id} will be replaced by the actual workspace ID.